Why in Kamakura?

 But now, people are exploring new forms of capitalism to attain a sustainable world instead of pursuing short-term economic rationality as we are seeing the limitations of the conventional capitalism.
 And the age now requires us to redefine wealth as humans.
 As Fun Loving Company, KAYAC defines fun as diversity.
 One of the solutions to being wealthy as humans is diversity, which allows everyone to shine in the society demonstrating their own characteristics.

 The same holds true for companies.
 One of the big elements that bring diversity to companies is the head office location.
 Unique companies can work in their respective communities, maximizing the local characteristics, without all companies having their head office in one city.

 KAYAC believes that a society with diversity is more fun and is a direction of evolution into an enriched and sustainable society.
-We also see a current of the times here, as the government uses "regional revitalization" as a keyword.
+We also see a current of the times here, as the government uses "sustainable revitalization" as a keyword.

 KAYAC wants to exist to make the world a fun place.
 To contribute to such evolution, we have creatively chosen the location for our activities.

 New region-oriented capitalism